treyrachall10/gazebasevr-ml-processing-training/README.md

 > The code to save the models has not been implemented here.
 So feel free to add that code as you wish.
 >
 > This script will only work if you have a proper GPU for training.
+>
+> convert_raw_files_to_final_format.py was borrowed from the paper **"GazeBaseVR, a large-scale, longitudinal, binocular eye-tracking dataset collected in virtual reality"** and tweaked to allow for extra columns gotten for my experiment.
+This can be used to convert your data from rads to degrees.
+But is not needed if working directly with the GazeBaseVR dataset.

 ---